-The Office of Curriculum and Instructional Support (CIS) is here to assist you to determine the most effective way to maintain learning continuity and ensure student learning outcomes are met when teaching in a remote or online learning environment.
+The Office of Curriculum and Instructional Support (CIS) is here to assist you in determining the most effective way to maintain learning continuity and ensure student learning outcomes are met when classes are canceled in advance or unexpectedly.

 If additional assistance and consultation are needed, the CIS staff are available to support you.
 To obtain assistance, please email

 or call 989-774-3615.